Norcim Page 36

 The degree of mark to space variation is similarly varied by a separate low frequency oscillator centred on 60Hz and variable over the range 40Hz to 80Hz under control of the Throttle Stick potentiometer in a manner similar to the Rudder control described above.

 The complex modulation waveform following the composite mark to space modulation is then applied to the RF modulator (another box needed) and thence to the 27MHz rf.
 Generator.

 Before describing the decoder circuit it is necessary to understand that, although frequency variation or modulation is involved for three of the four functions, frequency to voltage conversion is not used to provide the dc voltages necessary to drive the analogue servo amplifiers.
 The trick is to use detected pulses to trigger monostable circuits with periods equal to approximately half of the mean periods for the centre frequencies.
-Thus, the nominally 60Hz modulated signals trigger 10mS duration monostable circuits and the nominally and the nominally 500Hz modulated signal triggers a 1ms duration monostable.
+Thus, the nominally 60Hz modulated signals trigger 10mS duration monostable circuits and the nominally 500Hz modulated signal triggers a 1ms duration monostable.
 By this method frequency modulation is converted to mark to space modulation and thence to a mean direct voltage level for application to a servo amplifier circuit.